OneSparse/OneSparse/docs/test_matrix_header.md

 (1 row)

 ```
-The above matrices are "unbounced", they do not have a fixed number
+The above matrices are "unbounded", they do not have a fixed number
 of rows and/or columns.
 The default possible number of rows and
 columns is defined by the SuiteSparse library to be `GrB_INDEX_MAX`
 which is `2^60` power indexes.
 For the purposes of this